tranhunter84/soundBlast/README.md

 files in a folder within the Soundblast folder) will result in the program not working properly.

+Right click main.py and edit with python IDLE.
+(Comes pre-installed with MacOS) In Line 11 where it reads FOLDER_PATH, add your username where indicated, and then save the changes.

 Then double click main.py to begin the program.

 ## File Type Conversion Sites